John Cusack: Political views

-Cusack has also been a vocal critic of President Donald Trump, calling him "an evil fuck who grinds our faces in it every day".
+Cusack has also been a vocal critic of Donald Trump, calling him "an evil fuck who grinds our faces in it every day".
 During the 2020 presidential election, he pledged on social media that he would vote to "kick Trump's loathsome Nazi ass out of the White House and into prison".

 On March 19, 2025, Cusack joined the "#TeslaTakedown Mass Mobilizing Call", a remote protest targeting Tesla, Inc. and its CEO, Elon Musk, for his role in the Trump administration, especially his leadership of the Department of Government Efficiency (DOGE).
 During the call, Cusack said, "Like Trump, Musk is a pathological liar.
-He’s a criminal.
-He’s a sociopath and a ghoul."
+He's a criminal.
+He's a sociopath and a ghoul."

-On August 21, 2025, Cusack tweeted a quote by friend and activist Philip Berrigan from the new book of Philip’s writings A Ministry of Risk: “A Ministry of risk goes unerringly to the side of the victims, to those threatened by greed, prejudice, and war.
-From the side of those victims, it teaches two simple, indispensable lessons: first, that we all belong in the ditch, or in the breach with the victims: and second, that until we go to the ditch, or into the breach, victimizing will not cease.”
+On January 28, 2026, in an opinion piece in the Chicago Sun-Times, Cusack argues against paywalls imposed by news websites, suggesting they deprive the public of information that in some cases ought to be freely available (e.g., reporting based on documents obtained through FOIA requests).
+Removing paywalls on even a limited number of articles, he says, could lead to a better-informed public and greater government accountability — and may, in the long run, make good business sense for the news organization.